ros2-gbp/automatika_ros_sugar-release/docs/design/events.md

 ## OnContainsAny Event

 OnContainsAny Event is triggered when the topic attribute value contains **any** element from a given set of trigger values.
-This applied to attributes of type `list`.
+This applies to attributes of type `list`.

+## OnChangeContainsAll Event
+OnChangeContainsAll Event is a combination of OnChange and OnContainsAll events.
+This event is triggered when the topic attribute value contains **all** element from a given set of trigger values, after not containing all of it in a previous message.
+This applies to attributes of type `list`.

+## OnChangeNotContain Event
+OnChangeContainsAll Event is the inverse of OnChangeContainsAll event.

+## OnChangeContainsAny Event
+OnChangeContainsAll Event is a combination of OnChange and OnContainsAll events.
+This event is triggered when the topic attribute value contains **any** element from a given set of trigger values, after not containing any of it in a previous message.
+This applies to attributes of type `list`.